Introduction to Geospatial Data in R

 R2 is the coefficient of determination that indicates the strength of correlation.
 The values range from zero to one, and higher values indicate stronger correlation.

 Another powerful advantage of a command-line console is that you can type commands into script files and run them.
 This makes it possible to easily repeat complex sequences of operations.
-And if you find an error in your script, you can fix it and rerun the script without the labor of having to repeat long sequences of button clicks that you would need with a graphical user interface like ArcMap.
+And if you find an error in your script, you can fix it and rerun the script without the labor of having to repeat long sequences of button clicks that you would need when using software with a graphical user interface like ArcGIS Pro.

 Comments in scripts are lines that the program ignores.
 These lines are used for documenting the authorship of scripts and for adding comments that explain what is going on when you have complex sequences of expressions and function calls.